-The Company specializes in providing financial services and offering credit services to farmers.
+Number, place and date of registration 40103479757 Commercial Registry, Riga, 11 November offering credit services to farmers.
 Basically, the Company issues short-term financing to crop-farmers for the purchase of raw materials, which is repaid after the harvest sales.